-The twin pillars that support substantial learning are critical thinking and logical / analytical reasoning: the art of asking questions to understand context and constraints; the ability to deduce solution given a set of criteria.
+The twin pillars that support substantial learning are critical thinking and logical / analytical reasoning: the art of asking questions to understand context and constraints; the ability to deduce solutions given a set of criteria.

 Real life word problems are a part of every skill set in our curriculum.
 We design these problems to include conceptually unrelated numbers (or distractors).
 Demonstrating what operations to use to solve problems, in the presence of distractors, is critical for gaining proficiency in a topic.

-With your input, our math tutor can easily customize your child’s study plan, and their math worksheets, to reflect and reinforce what they’re learning in school.
+With your input, our math tutors can easily customize your child’s study plan, and their math worksheets, to reflect and reinforce what they’re learning in school.
 Along with this customization, we build test-taking skills through frequent evaluations.

 Thinkster students frequently take small and large tests

 Thinkster Topic Tests are similar to a school unit test

 Thinkster Unit Tests are comparable to a school cumulative end of year test

 develop strong test taking skills

 remember material over a long period of time

 We focus on having our students develop expertise on whole numbers, addition, subtraction, multiplication, division, fractions and decimals—which helps our students in K-5 become ready for more demanding math concepts and procedures, and develop the capability to apply their learnings to real life situations.